Jcbnunez/uvm-fqr/Lectures/Lect3_Null_models.md

 Pr(He) = f(Aa\ and\ aA ) = pq + pq = 2pq
 $$

-### Recall because these are the only genotypes that exist, then it must be true that (i.e., _the "universe" must add up to 1_):
+### Recall because these are the only genotypes that exist, then it must be true that (i.e., _the "universe" must add up to 1_).
+This is the most commonly recognized statement of the Hardy-Weinberg principle.

 $$
 p^2 + 2pq + q^2 = 1